iennae/blog-1/content/posts/2020/2020-09-30-github-actions-and-arm-template-toolkit-to-test-bicep-codes.md

 fullscreen: true
 ---

-Let's have a look at the Project Bicep and ARM Template Toolkit, and GitHub Actions for both.
+Let's look at the Project Bicep and ARM Template Toolkit, and GitHub Actions for both.

 * [Project Bicep Sneak Peek][post prev]
 * ***GitHub Actions and ARM Template Toolkit for Bicep Codes Linting***

-Once we build an ARM template, we need to verify whether the template is written in a proper way or will be working as expected.
-I wrote a couple of blog posts, [#1][post pester 1] and [#2][post pester 2], using [Pester][pester] for ARM Template validation.
-However, that approach required us to log in to Azure first, which was doable but less desirable.
-What if we can verify the template without having to log in to Azure?
+Once you build an ARM template, you need to verify whether the template is written in a proper way and that it works as expected.
+In earlier blog posts, [#1][post pester 1] and [#2][post pester 2], I described using [Pester][pester] for ARM Template validation.
+However, that approach required you to log in to Azure first, which is doable but less desirable.
+What if you could verify the template without having to log in to Azure?

-In my [previous post][post prev], I introduced the [Project Bicep][gh bicep] that build ARM templates way easier.
-Throughout this post, I'm going to discuss [ARM Template Toolkit (ARM-TTK)][az arm ttk] to lint and validate the templates, and how this process can be applied to our CI/CD pipelines using the [GitHub Actions][gh actions] workflow.
+In my [previous post][post prev], I introduced the [Project Bicep][gh bicep] to simplify building ARM templates.
+In this post, I'm going to discuss [ARM Template Toolkit (ARM-TTK)][az arm ttk] to lint and validate the templates, and applying this process  to your CI/CD pipelines using the [GitHub Actions][gh actions] workflow.

 > The sample Bicep code used in this post can be downloaded from this [GitHub repository][gh sample].

 ## ARM Template Toolkit (ARM TTK) ##

-[ARM Template Toolkit(ARM TTK)][az arm ttk] offers consistent and standard ways of coding practices to build ARM templates with much more readability that includes:
+The [ARM Template Toolkit(ARM TTK)][az arm ttk] offers a consistent and standard coding practices to build ARM templates with increased readability including:

 * Validating the author's intentions by eliminating unused parameters and variables,
 * Applying security practices like outputting secrets in plain text format, and
 * Using environment functions to provide constants like domain suffixes, rather than hard-coded values.

-[ARM TTK is written in PowerShell][gh arm ttk], as of writing this post, it's v0.3.
+As of this post, [ARM TTK is written in PowerShell][gh arm ttk] is v0.3.
 As PowerShell supports cross-platform, ARM TTK can also run on Windows, Mac and Linux boxes.

 ![][image-01]

-> In order to use ARM TTK, I'd recommend cloning the [GitHub repository][gh arm ttk] rather than downloading the artifact linked from the [official document][az arm ttk] because the repository gets regularly updated in a fast pace.
+> In order to use ARM TTK, I recommend cloning the [GitHub repository][gh arm ttk] to get the latest version rather than downloading the artifact linked from the [official document][az arm ttk] because the repository gets regularly updated at a fast pace.

 ## Run ARM TTK against Templates ##